coderefinery/train-the-trainer/content/collaborative-notes.md

 ```

-### Posting HackMD to website
+### Posting the collaborative document to the website

-HackMD should be posted sooner rather than later, and hopefully the
+The collaborative document should be posted sooner rather than later, and hopefully the
 steps above will make it easy to do so quickly.
 You could wait a few
 hours, to allow any remaining questions to be asked an answered.